Guide to Subletting: What it is & What You Need to Know

 Most tenants require the permission of the landlord before they sublet part or all of their home.

 As the tenant, if you’re considering subletting, always consult your tenancy agreement.
-You could be in breach of contract if you sublet, which could result in you being evicted, and your subtenant being evicted too.
+You could be in breach of contract if you sublet without permission, which could result in you being evicted, and your subtenant being evicted too.

 Can I sublet a room in my house?